MPIBGC-TEE/ports/examples/ex0/README.md

   ```
   ssh matagorda-from-home
   ```
-* start a tmux session on matagorda
+* start a tmux session on matagorda and change in this directory.
   ```
+  cd  ~/ports/examples/ex_0
   tmux
   ```
 * activate the conda env